Rio rides to FTSE's rescue as Carney blows housebuilders down

 The announcement provided a much needed lift to a sector, which remains down 19 percent in 2013 and dogged by ongoing concerns over the outlook for growth given the slowdown in China, the world's most voracious consumer of raw materials.

-Britain's top share index .FTSE closed up 5 points, or 0.1 percent, at 6,654.47, following a fresh record high on Wall Street overnight.
+By 1537 GMT, Britain's top share index was up 11.33 points, or 0.2 percent, at 6,660.80, following a fresh record high on Wall Street overnight.
 World stock markets remain underpinned by central banks' commitment to equity-friendly monetary policy.

 "Another strong close from U.S. markets last night has provided the springboard for the FTSE to edge higher," said Toby Morris, Senior Sales Trader at CMC Markets.